-As one of the helping professions, Social Work strives to serve populations which are vulnerable, in need of basic services and resources, or attempting to make a change in lives.
-Positions in human services settings address a wide range of issues, such as child welfare, chemical dependency, physical and mental health, aging, and corrections.
-Social workers are also concerned with the community or setting in which people spend their daily lives.
-As well as helping on a personal level, a career in social work can include working for social change, to benefit the larger community.
+As one of the helping professions, Social Work strives to serve populations that are vulnerable, in need of basic services and resources, or attempting to make a change in their lives.
+Positions in human service settings address a wide range of issues, such as child welfare, chemical dependency, physical and mental health, aging, and corrections.
+Social workers are, also, concerned with the community or setting where people spend their daily lives.
+As well as helping on a personal level, a career in social work can include working for social change to benefit the larger community.

-The Department of Social Work, UW Oshkosh, offers programs for both Bachelor of Social Work (BSW) and the Master of Social Work (MSW) degrees.
+The Department of Social Work at UW-Oshkosh offers programs for Bachelor of Social Work (BSW) and Master of Social Work (MSW) degree.
 The BSW has been fully accredited since 1975.
-The Collaborative MSW received accreditation in June, 2006 by the Council on Social Work Education.
+The MSW Program is accredited through 2018 by the Council on Social Work Education.

 The vision of this Department reflects a central belief that its curriculum be guided by the principle of doing what is right and just — teaching students to willingly accept the professional responsibility to act as the "heart and conscience" of the profession in their respective communities or as part of the profession-at-large, to advocate on behalf of those who suffer discrimination, devaluing and oppression.
 The Department's mission and goals stem from its vision.